-Born and raised in Los Angeles San Fernando Valley, Koz initially just saw the saxophone as a way to gain entry into his big brothers band.
-What began as a ploy became a life-long obsession.
-After graduating from UCLA with a degree in mass-communications, Koz decided to become a professional musician.
-Within weeks of that decision, he was recruited as a touring member of Bobby Caldwells band.
+Born and raised in Los Angeles San Fernando Valley, Koz initially saw the saxophone as a way to gain entry into his big brothers band.
+What began as a ploy became a lifelong obsession.
+After graduating from UCLA with a degree in mass communications, Koz decided to become a professional musician.
+Within weeks of that decision, he was recruited as a touring member of singer Bobby Caldwells (What You Wont Do For Love) band.
 It was during this time that Koz befriended keyboardist Jeff Lorber, who invited Koz to play on one of his tours.
-That stint was followed by a fourteen-month tour with pop singer Richard Marx.
+That stint was followed by a 14-month tour with pop singer Richard Marx.

-Capitol Records released Dave Koz: Greatest Hits, his first ever retrospective album, in the fall of 2008 and it debuted at No. 1 on both Billboards Top Contemporary Jazz Albums chart and iTunes Jazz Album chart.
-The collection included many of Kozs smash singles including Castle of Dreams, Cant Let You Go (featuring Luther Vandross), Together Again, Honey-Dipped and All I See Is You plus four brand new songs.
+Capitol Records released Dave Koz: Greatest Hits, his first-ever retrospective album, in the fall of 2008 and it debuted at No. 1 on both Billboards Top Contemporary Jazz Albums chart and iTunes Jazz Album chart.
+The collection featured many of Kozs smash singles, including Castle of Dreams, Cant Let You Go (featuring Luther Vandross), Together Again, Honey-Dipped and All I See Is You, plus four brand new songs.
 The lead single, Life in the Fast Lane, which Koz co-wrote with writer/producer Darren Rahn, spent seven weeks at No. 1 on the R&R Monitored Smooth Jazz chart.
 It was followed by the Top 5 single, Bada Bing.

 Koz completed a four-year term on the GRAMMY® Foundation Artists Committee and has served as National Trustee for the National Academy of Recording Arts & Sciences (NARAS).